 Before it was pretty exhausting to keep track of your online advertising if your spend was spread across multiple properties and platforms offered by Google.
 But even more valuable, you now have unlimited access to more niche platforms in addition to standard Google Search.
 Some you may not have even considered viable in the past — such as YouTube, Google Maps, Play Store, Waze, and more.

 In an effort to streamline the way publishers monetize their content, Google is unifying DoubleClick for Publishers and DoubleClick Ad Exchange into a new programmatic platform, simply named, “Google Ad Manager”.

 |Ad Manager gives you a single platform for delivering, measuring and optimizing ads wherever your audience is engaging—including connected TVs, Accelerated Mobile Pages (AMP), mobile games and other apps, and platforms like YouTube and Apple News – Jonathan Bellack, Director of Product Management, Google.|

-With Ad Manager, you get a complete ad platform that helps you earn more and grow revenue, no matter how or what you sell.
+With Google Ad Manager, you get a complete digital advertising platform that helps you earn more and grow revenue, no matter how or what you sell.
 Google’s move away from traditional Sell-Side Platforms (SSPs) and into the space of programmatic means that machine learning will be at the forefront of digital marketing campaigns curated in Ad Manager.